‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 One of the easiest ways to increase time on page is to embed a video within your blog post.

 Whatever the topic of your blog post, just head over to YouTube and type in the main keyword phrase of your blog post.
 Chances are there’ll be dozens of short videos on that very topic!

-Just make sure the video is reputable and that its more than 3 minutes long and less than 10 minutes (too short and the video is not going increase your dwell time, too long and your visitor will not want to invest the time).
+Just make sure the video has plenty of likes and that its more than 3 minutes long and less than 10 minutes.
+Too short and the video is not going increase your dwell time, too long and your visitor will not want to invest the time.